Our2020View/Our2020View.github.io/ammeter.md

 1 – As per the Winnebago design, have the switch contacts changed position and illuminated the switch light?

-2 – The health of the relay - is it working and is trying to pass power to the heating pads?
+2 – The health of the relay - is it working and is it trying to pass power to the heating pads?

 3 – The health of the pads – are they working per design and allowing current to flow when they are colder than 45 degrees F?